 A dual battery solar charge controller can provide the following functions: These are specific to models (MPPT5012A-DUO & MPPT5025A-DUO) available from www.zhcsolar.com.

-- As compared to conventional or standard charge controllers, this controller has higher MPP charging current by 10-30%.
+- As compared to conventional or standard charge controllers, this controller has a higher MPP charging current by 10-30%.
 This makes it more efficient compared to the standard charge controller with an efficiency greater than 95%.

 - Different types of batteries can be charged via these dual charge controllers by switchboard lines.
-These can be configured for batteries like dryfit, gel, fleece, acid/lead-acid batteries etc.
+These can be configured for batteries like dryfit, gel, fleece, acid/lead-acid batteries, etc.

-Battery type selection: Mostly flooded type or sealed type lead acid batteries are used with solar energy systems.
+Battery type selection: Mostly flooded type or sealed type lead-acid batteries are used with solar energy systems.
 Sealed batteries are regulated at a lower voltage than flooded batteries or they can dry out.
 Charge controllers like referenced above have the ability to select the type of batteries to be charged and can be managed efficiently.

 - There are two battery charging ports on this charge controller with automatic charging of the main battery and support charging for the secondary battery with overcharge protection.

-- This charge controller provides protection against overload, overheating, reverse battery and back discharge from the battery.
+- This charge controller provides protection against overload, overheating, reverse battery, and back discharge from the battery.
 So there is no need to attend charging batteries while it is in progress.

 Reverse current blocking4: Solar panels send current in one direction when working in full sunlight.
 At night slight current is reversed which can cause discharge from the battery.
 A charge controller has a semiconductor or a transistor that makes current flow in only one direction and blocks reverse current.
 Disconnection at low voltage4: Deep cycle batteries if discharged to 100%, they can be ruined.
-Usually, these batteries discharge till 80% of their capacity and 20% of charge is kept in the battery for optimal working.
+Usually, these batteries discharge till 80% of their capacity, and 20% of charge is kept in the battery for optimal working.
 A low voltage disconnect circuit breaker in the charge controller disconnects the load from the batteries and is a very important function.
 Protection from overload4: If the current flowing in a circuit is higher than it can safely handle, this causes overload which can be hazardous.
 Charge controllers have overload protection installed, which disconnects the battery from the load in such a condition.

 - It protects from overcharging of batteries when solar power is in excess and battery is fully charged.
 In the case of consumption, the battery is immediately recharged to fulfill load demand.

 Overcharge prevention4: A fully charged battery cannot take in more energy.
-If the input energy to the battery is not controlled, the voltage in the battery gets too high, which can cause a small explosion, stress loads or shut off the inverter.
+If the input energy to the battery is not controlled, the voltage in the battery gets too high, which can cause a small explosion, stress loads, or shut off the inverter.
 Preventing overcharge of the battery or voltage drop is regulated by the charge controller and is the most important function of a charge controller.
 This is usually done by switching the current fully off or on in a controller or via Pulse Width Modulation (PWM) to regulate voltage and battery charge.

-- The temperature sensor can also be connected to this charge controller, where the change in battery temperature can be easily detected and charging voltage can be adapted accordingly.
+- The temperature sensor can also be connected to this charge controller, where the change in battery temperature can be easily detected, and charging voltage can be adapted accordingly.

 Maximum power point tracking (MPPT) charge controller

 A dual battery solar charge controller is useful to charge two batteries when required.
 It will charge batteries efficiently, making their life span long enough to recover the investment done.
 Smart technologies like microprocessors and MPPT enables charge controllers to be more efficient in the delivery of charge to the battery and protect the battery from varying conditions of everyday life scenario.
-Being a onetime installation and automated operation of the charge controller makes it ideal to use for standalone systems like solar PV etc. Dual battery charge controller with installed MPPT operation available from www.zhcsolar.com is an ideal device for enthusiasts who are in the endeavor of using solar energy as their energy source in small load capacities like RV’s, cottages, yachts, golf carts etc where two batteries need to be charged Best Dual Battery Solar Charge Controller for ZHCSolar
+Being an onetime installation and automated operation of the charge controller makes it ideal to use for standalone systems like solar PV etc. Dual battery charge controller with installed MPPT operation available from www.zhcsolar.com is an ideal device for enthusiasts who are in the endeavor of using solar energy as their energy source in small load capacities like RV’s, cottages, yachts, golf carts, etc where multiple batteries need to be charged Best Dual Battery Solar Charge Controller for ZHCSolar